firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/substr.md

 Returns a substring starting at the character indicated by the `<offset>` index and including the number of characters defined by the `<length>`.
 Character indexing starts from index 1.
 The `<offset>` and `<length>` arguments must be constants.

 {: .note}
-Use the updated [`SUBSTRING`](./substring.md) function instead - this legacy function will be deprecated in a future releae.
+Use the updated [`SUBSTRING`](./substring.md) function instead - this legacy function will be assigned as an alias for the updated behavior in a future release.

 ##### Syntax
 {: .no_toc}